lustre-labs/lustre/pages/guide/04-spa-deployments.md

           command: pages deploy dist --project-name <YOUR_PROJECT_NAME>
 ```

-> **Note**: Make sure to replace `<YOUR_PROJECT_NAME>` with the name of your Cloudflare Pages project and also to update the Gleam and OTP versions to match your project's requirements.
-Also verify that the app name used in the `sed`-command matches the name of your application.
+> **Note**: Make sure to replace `<YOUR_PROJECT_NAME>` with the name of your
+Cloudflare Pages project and also to update the Gleam and OTP versions to match
+your project's requirements.
+Also verify that the app name used in the `sed`
+command matches the name of your application.

 This workflow: